QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/md-files/solution-architecture.md

 In the [First Lab](../../labs/lab-01-environment-creation.md) you will learn how to create the required environment for this training, including the business documents dataset upload into Azure Blob Storage.

-In the [Second Lab](../../labs/lab-02-azure-search.md) you will learn how index the business documents with "basic" Azure Search.
+In the [Second Lab](../../labs/lab-02-azure-cognitive-search.md) you will learn how index the business documents with "basic" Azure Cognitive Search.
 The objective is teach how the standard features adds sophisticated search capabilities to your documents: natural language search, ranking, paging, suggestions and so on.
 This lab will use the Azure Portal only, no coding is required.

 In the [Third Lab](../../labs/lab-03-text-skills.md) you will learn the next level of data enrichment, using Cognitive Search.
 It will be clear for you how AI can **extend** the metadata created, enabling an advanced search experience.
 In this lab you will do some coding with Postman.